-Setting Description Compile 🗹 Compile the source code to check if it works properly. 건 Edit the source code in a separate pop-up window.
-JS Object SDK Open the JS Object SDK Documentation link, which provides assistance to developers in creating and writing JS objects.
+Setting Description Compile Z Compile the source code to check if it works properly.
+C Edit the source code in a separate pop-up window.

 43.3.
 JS Resource

 When using external JS modules for JS objects, please add the JS modules into EasyBuilder Pro project's JS Resource first, and then the modules can be imported in the [source code] of JS objects.